 Every transaction is subject to a structured three-stage investment approval process, led by the relevant Maven regional deal executives yet also harnessing the collective knowledge and expertise of Maven’s UK-wide team.
 The goal is to ensure the Maven VCTs ultimately invest only in businesses offering the prospect of a strong capital return on exit, and that each investment is secured on the best terms.

 There is a progressive dividend policy on this offer rather than a specific pence per share target.
 Income generation as well as capital profits will be key to this.

 The dividend track record is good, as the chart below shows (note this shows dividends paid in the calendar year, not per VCT year end).

 Maven’s investment team applies the same investment strategy across all the Maven VCTs.
 It targets established, entrepreneurial businesses, led by proven management teams which Maven believes have robust growth prospects.
 It concentrates on companies available at attractive entry multiples, which can generate regular income and have the potential to achieve medium to long-term capital appreciation.

 Maven’s UK-wide coverage and investment resources enable it to access a wide range of suitable private company opportunities.
-It generates introductions to approximately 350 new transaction opportunities each year across the regions.
+It sees 800 to 1000 new opportunities each year across the regions.
 These are then subject to filtering.
 The Maven team meets weekly to discuss all new potential opportunities.
 Its investment process is detailed and thorough, and senior members of the team are involved at all stages of any potential new deal.
 Having a large team also enables sector specialism.